openziti/ziti-doc/docfx_project/ziti/clients/linux.md

 --dns-ip-range <ip range>
 ```

-#### Run Mode System Requirements
+#### System Requirements For Mode `run`

-`ziti-edge-tunnel run` requires elevated privileges for managing the `/dev/net/tun` device, IP routes, and works best when `libsystemd` is available so that it can call the `systemd` API `/var/run/dbus/system_bus_socket` to configure nameservers and search domains for `systemd-resolved`.
+`ziti-edge-tunnel run` requires elevated privileges for managing the `/dev/net/tun` device, running `resolvectl` to assign nameservers and domain routes to the tun interface, and running `ip route` to manage IP routes.
+This requires running as root because `setcaps` are not inherited in all of these cases, even when the inherit bit is set.

-### Run-Host Mode
+### `run-host` Mode

-`ziti-edge-tunnel run-host` is a mode which is does not allow for service intercepts.
-The nameserver feature will not be enabled and services which require the intercept functionality will not be available.
-Only services configured for 'Bind' will be available.
+`ziti-edge-tunnel run-host` is a mode for hosting (listening) for services which does provide service intercepts or DNS.
+Services configured for 'Bind' will be hosted by the tunneller.

-#### Run-Host Mode System Requirements
+#### System Requirements For Mode `run-host`

 `ziti-edge-tunnel run-host` does not require elevated privileges or the above device or socket, only network egress to the servers for which it is hosting Services.